 Federal oversight measures must also be addressed.
 Individuals who choose to pursue a degree in health service administration and become clinical research managers must also be proficient with financial management and budget planning.

-Social media campaigns and public relations are a fundamental aspect of the healthcare business.
-To become a social media director, PR specialist, or health facility marketing manager, health administration students need to study health marketing or health communications.
+Social media campaigns and public relations are fundamental aspects of the healthcare business.
+To become a social media director, PR specialist or health facility marketing manager, health administration students need to study health marketing or health communications.

 To become an administrator in a nursing home, you should consider taking courses in gerontology.
 Courses such as this can help prepare you for the administration aspect of your career, as well as offer you insight into the special needs of the patients you are helping.

 A professional that has knowledge relating to a specific clinical area is referred to as a clinical leader or clinical manager.
 Specific clinical areas include neonatal care and radiology.
 Once a clinician earns their health administration leadership degree, they may be hired as a clinical leader in their department.